 4) Go shopping!

 Bristol has some great shopping spots and you should familiarise yourself with where the best places are.
 High street and designer shops can be found in Broadmead and Cabot Circus shopping centre – it may even be worth going around to see if anyone’s hiring if you’re in need of a part time job?
 There’s an array of vintage shops on Park Street as well as some great arty places.
-Rise Records used to sit at the top of Park Street but it will soon turn into a Rough Trade located in the city centre before too long (RIP Rise, welcome Rough Trade!).
-If records are your thing, there are tons of great places to get them on Gloucester Road.
+Rough Trade located in the city centre; if records are your thing, there are tons of great places to get them on Gloucester Road.
 There are also tons of charity shops up there (or in Clifton if that’s nearer for you) so you can browse those to your hearts content.
 St Nick’s Market is also a cool scene, plus it’s right in the city centre.

 5) Look at the graffiti!

 Banksy may be the most famous graffiti artist in Bristol to those who do not live here, but once you do you’ll realise he’s not the only artist in town.
-M-Shed do a monthly walking tour of the graffiti scene (5th Sep is the next date) which I would highly recommend.
+M-Shed do a monthly walking tour of the graffiti scene, which I would highly recommend.
 If you’d rather do it yourself, you absolutely can: Park Street holds many artistic gems (including Banksy’s Naked Man Hanging from Window), and if you walk down Nelson Street you’ll see lots of big works from a past graffiti festival.
 There’s an awesome alley near St John on the Wall Church that is a must-see… it’s graffiti heaven.

 6) Eat some good food!